 An SXRTO operates in real-time at low frequencies, and uses Equivalent Time Sampling (ETS) to deliver high effective sampling rates that are needed to match the instrument’s maximum analog bandwidth.

-Operation and control of an SXRTO is similar to a conventional DSO; simply feed your signal into one of the input channels and set the vertical, horizontal and trigger controls to match.
+Operation and control of an SXRTO is similar to a conventional DSO; connect your signals to the respective input channels, choose one of them as the trigger source, and set the vertical and horizontal and controls as needed to display the waveforms.

 In a Digital Storage Oscilloscope (DSO), waveforms are sampled (digitized) as analogue signals.
 Sampling is achieved by capturing a portion of the input waveform which is converted to a digital representation of that signal, which is then stored in memory.
 The number of bits of sampling resolution determines the voltage or vertical accuracy and the number of samples taken of the input waveform determine the timing or horizontal accuracy.